 Supporting Children With ADHD

 Children with ADHD have a hard time focusing in school or at home and this condition can be difficult to manage.
-In order to support a child with ADHD, a parent must have patience and remember that it is not his or her fault.
+To support a child with ADHD, a parent must have patience and remember that it is not his or her fault.
+Let's dive into supporting children with ADHD and how you can achieve it.

 Russell A. Barkley, a clinical professor of psychiatry medical at the University of South Carolina, lists 20 principles of supporting a child with ADHD.
 With these principles, he lays out strategies that are important for every parent to remember when dealing with the struggles of parenting a child with this condition and providing ADHD help.